qmk/qmk_firmware/keyboards/gmmk/pro/iso/keymaps/jonavin/readme.md

 # jonavin's GMMK Pro ISO layout
+# Thanks to RustyBrakes for the keymap adjustments and ISO Layout testing

 - Add Fn layer keys from Glorious Core mapping that's missing in the default qmk mapping
 - Add PrtScr, Scroll Lock, Break, NumLock to Fn layer